 When Jessica died, friends and family agreed that it would be her wish to help other young communications majors who might be struggling to afford college.
 This was the genesis of the Jessica Savitch Scholarships at Ithaca, Temple University and the University of Pennsylvania.

-In the 34 years since her death, a total of $837,910 has been awarded to 173 scholarship recipients.
+In the years since Jessica’s death, more than $1-million in scholarship funds have been awarded to nearly 200 exceptional students.
 These young journalists are Jessica’s living legacy.
 They are a source of pride and comfort.
 We wish them success – and happiness.

 – Stephanie and Lori Savitch, Jessica’s Sisters